-You’ve found what appears to be the perfect set of eyeglass frames to match your unique style, but the fit falls flat.
+You’ve found what appears to be the ideal set of eyeglass frames to match your unique style, but the fit falls flat.

-Here are some common signs your eyeglasses are not the right fit for you (and how to make fixes).
+Here are some common signs your eyeglasses may not be the right fit for you (and how to make fixes).

 1. Nose sliding